Cajac/picoCTF-Writeups/picoCTF_2023/Reverse_Engineering/Reverse.md

 ## Solution

 There are several ways to solve this challenge.
-Here are three solutions presented with increasing difficulty.
+Here are three solutions presented in increasing difficulty.

 ### Solution #1 - Searching for strings

-On easy challenges it's always recommended to search for the flag in plain text with `strings`
+On easy challenges it's always recommended to search for the flag in plain text with `strings`.
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2023/Reverse_Engineering/Reverse]
 └─$ strings -a -n 8 ret